IoT Based Contactless Body Temperature Monitoring using Raspberry Pi with Camera and Email Alert

 3. Setting up SMTP Email with Raspberry pi.

-4. Final code developing and understanding.
+4. Final code development and understanding.

-Raspberry Pi: Raspberry Pi is a credit card size computer that was designed for educational purposes.
+Raspberry Pi: Raspberry Pi is a credit card-sized computer that was designed for educational purposes.
 Due to its price and amazing specifications like onboard wifi, Bluetooth, and programmable GPIO header, and the number of possible options to create an application, it was adopted by developers and electronics hobbyists.
 You can look it up in the Raspberry Pi Introduction and Raspberry PI LED Blinking for getting started with the booting process.

-But here for making a temperature gun which doesn't need physical contact and can measure the object temperature instead of ambient temperature, we use IR based MLX90614.
+But here for making a temperature gun which doesn't need physical contact and can measure the object temperature instead of ambient temperature, we use IR IR-based MLX90614.
 To learn more about Infrared and IR sensor circuits, follow the link.

 MLX90614 Sensor